parrt/msds501/projects/enron.md

 <img src="figures/email2.png" width="55%">

 We'll also ignore the `CC:` and `BCC:` lines.
 The `X-From:` etc... lines should be ignored for our purposes.
 All we need can be derived from the four headers  highlighted in orange.
+Grab just first line of `Subject:` even if multi-line.

 Many of the email messages should be ignored.
 There are messages that have no `To:` line, which we can discard.
 Ignore sender and recipient email addresses that are not Enron related, such as `tradersnewsindexes@ipgdirect.com`, `pep <performance.>`, and `dbaughman@houston.rr.com`.
 Naturally, ignore any email message that has empty sender or recipient values after filtering.
 Some addresses are from Enron but are weird and we should filter them out: